-South Africa Case Study14
+South Africa Case Study13

 In South Africa, the absence of formal systems for separation at source of recyclables, an informal sector comprised of waste pickers has emerged that contributes significantly to the collection of recyclables.
-These informal sector livelihoods are marginal, with many waste pickers being homeless or living in informal settlements, and in many cases living on or adjacent to landfills15.
-The National Waste Management Strategy 202016 promotes waste separation at source linked to EPR programmes including waste pickers.
+These informal sector livelihoods are marginal, with many waste pickers being homeless or living in informal settlements, and in many cases on or adjacent to landfills14.
+The National Waste Management Strategy 202015 promotes waste separation at source linked to EPR programmes including waste pickers.
 It calls for innovation and a variety of different models and tools to be developed for engaging the informal sector (waste pickers) that accomplish waste separation at source.

-The promulgation of EPR regulations in November 202017 provided the legal framework for waste picker integration into the post-consumer collection value chain and for EPR schemes to pay a living wage (not below the minimum wage) to waste collectors, reclaimers, and pickers.
-Progress to date includes the development of the Guidelines for Waste Picker Integration18, the associated supporting website hosting a variety of useful resources and training materials (www.wastepickerintegration.org) as well as the development of the South Africa Waste Picker Registration System (SAWPRS).
+The promulgation of EPR regulations in November 202016 provided the legal framework for waste picker integration into the post-consumer collection value chain and for EPR schemes to pay a living wage (not below the minimum wage) to waste collectors, reclaimers, and pickers.
+Progress to date includes the development of the Guidelines for Waste Picker Integration17, the associated supporting website hosting a variety of useful resources and training materials (www.wastepickerintegration.org) as well as the development of the South Africa Waste Picker Registration System (SAWPRS).

-Registration on the SAWPRS will facilitate waste pickers' inclusion in government and industry programmes and provide pickers with access to the service fee which industry must pay to them in terms of the EPR regulations19.
-It is important to note that although payments of waste pickers were to have commenced in November 2022, significant work must still be conducted by Producer Responsibility Organisations (PROs) to ensure that all registered waste pickers are paid the service fee.
+Registration on the SAWPRS will facilitate waste pickers' inclusion in government and industry programmes and provide pickers with access to the service fee which industry must pay to them in terms of the EPR regulations18.
+It is important to note that although payments of waste pickers were to be commenced in November 2022, significant work must still be conducted by Producer Responsibility Organisations (PROs) to ensure that all registered waste pickers are paid the service fee, and that the current level of service fee is extremely low (approx. 0,15 RAN/kg or 0,007 USD/kg).